I point my ears to the farthest tree and listen to the needles sway and sing, like a nursery song remembered from childhood.

 Dusk settles and my thoughts inch toward alone-ness.
-When I sit on the suburban steps staring out at the particulates and angels hidden in the ashes of cigarettes, I think of the soul, of how, maybe it smells like the dampness of rain and if it can be mended.
+I sit on the edge of the dock, watching the light cast the evening in a thin film filled by dust particles.
+I think of the soul, of how, maybe it smells like the dampness of rain and if it can be mended.
 A soul who exists in autonomy, hermiting against the waking world.

 Content to watch the seeds separate and sow, to watch the birds bend back their beaks in this August heat.
 The truth is: we exist only inside ourselves, our souls are dormant and our real selves, unactualized.

 Often times, we are only ever half a real person.
 We whisper ourselves to sleep and drown in stagnant waters, warm, and maybe even comfortable.